-In order to ensure compliance with NYS regulations child care programs are inspected.
+INSPECTIONS: In order to ensure compliance with NYS regulations, child care programs are inspected.
 Understanding what to expect during an inspection will help you be prepared and increase the health & safety of your program.
 Types of inspections you might have are:

-Occurs following submission of a new application, including when a program moves to a new space, or changes modality.
+Occurs following the submission of a new application, including when a program moves to a new space or changes modality.
 This type of inspection is scheduled or announced.

-Occurs before program opens, prior to renewal or anytime during the licensing or registration period.
+Occurs before the program opens, prior to the renewal, or anytime during the licensing or registration period.
 These inspections are required for all child care providers with: a pool or water hazard, providers doing care on the second floor or in a basement or for any other fire or safety hazard.
 This type of inspection is generally scheduled or announced.

 Occurs following receipt of a complaint and is conducted within 5 business days of receipt of a complaint regarding serious allegations or conducted within 10 to 15 calendar days of receipt of a non-emergency allegation.
 This type of inspection is generally unannounced